thomas4f/mxbmrp2/README.md

 ### Time tracking
 The plugin tracks your actual on-track time, reporting both your "combo" time (i.e. total time spent on a specific track with a specific bike) and your cumulative total time across all tracks and bikes.

-To reset the counter, remove `mxbmrp2.dat` from your MX Bikes profile directory.
+The recorded times can be viewed in `mxbmrp2-times.csv` in your MX Bikes profile directory (to reset the stats, remove `mxbmrp2.dat`).

 ### Discord Rich Presence
 To broadcast your in-game status such as current track, session type, party size, and server name, set `enable_discord_rich_presence=true` in the configuration file.